winitzki/scall/tutorial/programming_dhall.md

 Because `unpackP` is little more than an identity function of type `ExistsP → ExistsP`, we can simplify the last equation to just `ep ExistsP packP === ep`.
 We would like to prove that the above equation holds for arbitrary `ep : ExistsP`.

-To prove that, we need to use the naturality law of `ep`.
+For that, we need to use the naturality law of `ep`.
 ([The author is grateful to Dan Doel for assistance with the proof](https://cstheory.stackexchange.com/questions/54124).)

 We note that `ExistsP` is the type of a covariant natural transformation with respect to the type parameter `R`.